Dinah-Ngatia5/property-management-CLI/README.md

 - **Property Management**: Add, update and view properties with ease.
 Manage addresses, prices and owners.
 Never miss a detail when it comes to your real estate assets.
 - **Owner Management**: Keep track of property owners.
 You can store important information like names, emails, and phone numbers to stay connected with everyone involved in your properties.
 - **Tenant Management**: Maintain tenant records, including lease dates and contact info.
-Keep those renters happy.
-- **Rent Payment Tracking**: This CLI helps you log and retrieve rent payments quickly and accurately.💸 Say goodbye to late fees and hello to a steady cash flow.
+- **Rent Payment Tracking**: This CLI helps you log and retrieve rent payments quickly and accurately.
 - **Maintenance Requests**: Tenants can submit requests, and you can track their status.
 Fix those leaky faucets, keep your properties in tip-top shape.
 - **Expense Tracking**: Record and manage expenses like repairs, utilities and more.
 Tenants can submit maintenance requests directly through the CLI, allowing you to address issues promptly.
 - **Document Management**: Store important documents like leases and contracts.
 Your paperwork stays organized and secure.